Updated: 08/13/2018 | August 13th, 2018

-- Practice with a native speaker in advance - It doesn’t matter where you live.
-Websites like italki allow you to either set up a free exchange (so that you “pay” for a language lesson by helping someone with their English for 30 minutes first), or you can get really affordable lessons (I got Japanese lessons for just $5/hour for instance), and set up a quick session on Skype to use what you know with a native right now from home.
-You will hear what someone speaking to you spontaneously truly feels like, and see where your weaknesses are in advance of needing to use it in the real world, and can fix those problems or ask questions that have been on your mind.
+- Practice with a native speaker in advance — It doesn’t matter where you live.
+Websites like italki allow you to either set up a free exchange (so that you “pay” for a language lesson by helping someone with their English for 30 minutes first) or get really affordable lessons (I got Japanese lessons for just $5/hour, for instance), and set up a quick session on Skype to use what you know with a native right now from home.
+You’ll hear what someone speaking to you spontaneously truly feels like, see where your weaknesses are in advance of needing to use the language in the real world and be able to address problems or questions that have been on your mind.

 This way, you hit the ground running and are already an “experienced” speaker, knowing what it’s like to speak with a native, and are simply keeping up your momentum.

 When I was learning German, I once tried to tell my (female) friend that I had just made a “cool” video and asked if she wanted to come upstairs to see it.
 Sounds innocent enough, right?
 Somehow, what I actually said was, “I’m horny, and I want you to come inside me,” since the German word for “cool” also means “horny” (geil), and “come” in German has sexual connotations as it does in English if you use it wrong.